sjurwold1997/mnemonic_assignment/README.md

 ```
 2. Go to the directory bank by typing
 `cd bank`
+3. Create a virtual environment.
+   `virtualenv env`
+4. Activate the virtual environment by typing
+    . env/bin/activate`
+    You should now see (venv) in your command line, indicating venv is active.
-3. After successfully cloning, you need to install all the required packages.
+5. After successfully cloning, you need to install all the required packages.
 Run the following command in Terminal:
     `pip install -r requirements.txt`
-4. Create a virtual environment.
-    `virtualenv env`
-5. Activate the virtual environment by typing
-    `. env/bin/activate`
-You should now see (venv) in your command line, indicating venv is active.
-7. Go to the bank app
+6. Go to the bank project
 `cd bank`
-6. Get the database up to date
+7. Get the database up to date
      `python manage.py migrate`
-7. Run the following command
+8. Run the following command
     `python manage.py runserver`.
-8. Go to 127.0.0.1:8000 or localhost:8000 to run the app in a browser
+9. Go to 127.0.0.1:8000 or localhost:8000 to run the app in a browser

 By entering "localhost:8000" you will land in a page with a default database.